querkmachine/beeps.website/blog/2022-06-28-furry-websites-have-trash-accessibility.md

 ## Let’s do something about it

+{% figure float="right", caption="Hello world." %}
-{% responsiveImage "./images/robat-circuits.png", "Robot bat with a door on their torso open, exposing a circuit board-like pattern.", true %}
+{% responsiveImage "./images/robat-circuits.png", "Robot bat with a door on their torso open, exposing a circuit board-like pattern." %}
+{% endfigure %}

 I hate complaining about stuff and not offering a fix.
 So here’s a fix: